 Exit strategy for insurance products

 Want to exit a ULIP or a traditional insurance product?
-Let us show you the way
+Here is how you do it

 At Value Research, we receive a large number of queries from investors asking for advice on their portfolios.
-On the insurance side, one of the most common problems we encounter is the existence of Ulips and traditional products (endowment and moneyback plans) that are meant to serve as two-in-one, investment-cum-insurance products.
+On the insurance side, one of the most common problems we encounter is the widespread availability of Ulips and traditional products (endowment and moneyback plans) that are meant to serve as two-in-one, investment-cum-insurance products.
 We, on the other hand, firmly believe that investors should keep insurance and investment apart, and that their interests would be best served through a combination of term plan and mutual funds.
-You can read the article Say no to endowment policies and ULIPs for further clarification.
+And so we strongly recommend that investors say no to endowment policies and ULIPs.

 Why go for term plan-MF combo